maxstronge/sciencia/Notes/Physics/Courses/ASPH 305 - Introductory Astrophysics/5. Radiation/Blackbody Radiation.md

 ### $$\frac{B_\ll(\text{red})}{B_\ll(\text{blue})} = 0.1369\frac{e^{3.598\times10^4/T }-1}{e^{2.399\times10^4/T }-1}$$

-Now, if we put in values of $T$ in Kelvin, we find that at $3000K$, the ratio was 3:1, whereas at $10,000K$ the ratio was 1:2 (red to blue light, respectively.
+Now, if we put in values of $T$ in Kelvin, we find that at $3000K$, the ratio was 3:1, whereas at $10,000K$ the ratio was 1:2 (red to blue light, respectively).

 ***